nabrozidhs/unity_googlegameservices_android/README.md

 to `<PLUGIN_DIR>/java/libs`.
 4. Include the `google-play-services_lib` as an Android library to the plugin project.

-The project should build without errors on Eclipse.
+The project should now build on Eclipse.

 ### Unity